rinuccia/rinuccia/README.md

 ## Hi there 👋
 My name is Katya.
-I am a Golang backend software engineer.
-I see a lot of stunning possibilities in backend software engineering, like creating valuable and complicated services to improve user experience.
-I'm passionate about microservices architecture and what I love about  Golang are its performance, innovativeness, and simplicity.
+I am a Golang developer.
+In backend development, I see a lot of opportunities to create useful and high-load services that can improve the user experience with the product.
+I am inspired by the flexibility of microservice architectures, and in Go by its performance, power and simplicity.
 ### Languages and Tools
 ![Golang](https://img.shields.io/badge/-Golang-120909??style=flat-square&logo=Go)
 ![Python](https://img.shields.io/badge/-Python-120909??style=flat-square&logo=Python)